clees1/portfoliotesting2/Docs/Styles/Styles.md

 {: .note-title }
 >**Note**
 >
 >You can import a custom .css file rather than creating one from scratch.
-For more information, see Import a Custom CSS File.
+For more information, see [Import a CSS File](#import-a-css-file).
 >

 ## Before you start